saracena26/cyber-portfolio-templates/cyber-tips.md

 ## 🎯 6.
 Host Your Portfolio Professionally
 Consider different platforms:
 - **GitHub Pages** – Ideal for showcasing Markdown-based documentation.
-- **Personal Website** – Build a cybersecurity portfolio using WordPress, Wix, or a static site generator.
 - **LinkedIn Articles** – Share detailed write-ups to attract recruiters.

 ## 🚀 7.
 Make It Actionable & Shareable